gupta-shat/mspevent.github.io/_posts/2019-08-08-Must-Read-Books-For-Every-Programmer.md

  **Hi!** ***Sophos*** :bowtie:

  Hope you are all doing well.
 In this blog I am going to tell you top Programming Books that you must read if you love Programming.
-All these books are highly recommended by the Top most Developers over the world while they still use for the purpose of Programming.All these Books are paid Versions.
+All these books are highly recommended by the Top most Developers over the world while they still use it for the purpose of Programming.All these Books are of paid Versions.
    >**_You don't have to worry about that_** ;)
    **_In this blog you will get all these books for free.Let's Check it out!_**